underscore-finance/underscore-docs/user-wallet.md

 ### Technical Setup

-**Which blockchain is this on?**
-Underscore runs on Base L2, providing Ethereum's security with significantly lower transaction costs.

 **Can I use this with my existing wallet?**
 Yes.
 You deploy your Underscore smart wallet using your existing wallet (like MetaMask), which then acts as the owner key.